successfuly deflated bicycle rear tire

 Most Common Valve Types

-When it comes to valve types, there are mainly three common ones; Schrader, Presta, and Woods.
+When it comes to valve types, there are mainly three common ones: Schrader, Presta, and Woods.

 Schrader valves are the most common type and are widely seen in mountain bikes.
 They have a distinct wide stem and are capable of holding high pressure with the help of a rubber cap securing the top.
 They are a favorite option among bikers as they are cheap and easy to operate.
 They can be a hassle as they need a larger hole in a wheel rim and lose air when the pump is removed.